CaffeineMC/lithium-fabric/lithium-mixin-config.md

 ### `mixin.world.combined_heightmap_update`
 (default: `true`)
 The four vanilla heightmaps are updated using a combined block search instead of searching blocks separately.

+### `mixin.world.expiring_chunk_tickets`
+(default: `true`)
+Only check positions with expiring tickets during ticket expiration.
+Can cause reordering of chunk unloading when unloading more than approximately two billion chunks at once.

 ### `mixin.world.explosions`
 (default: `true`)